jf647/chef-gen-flavors/README.md

 * `files_if_missing` is an `Array` of files to create which should not be overwritten if they exist
 * `templates` is an `Array` of templates to render
 * `templates_if_missing` is an `Array` of templates to render which should not be overwritten if they exist
-* `chefignore_files` is an `Array` of glob patterns to write to the `chefignore` file.
-If this array is empty, the file is not created automatically (but templates can take this on themselves)
-* `gitignore_files` is an `Array` of glob patterns to write to the `.gitignore` file.
-If this array is empty, the file is not created automatically (but templates can take this on themselves)
 * `fail_on_clobber` is a boolean accessor which causes generation to fail if any files in the `files` or `templates` arrays already exist.
 Defaults to true, but can be set to false by adding `-a clobber` to the `chef generate` command line
 * `report_actions` is a boolean accessor which causes the generator to report all of the actions it took
 * `next_steps` is a message to be displayed to the user as the last thing the generator does